exo-lang/exo-artifact/README.md

 ```
 $ cd tests/gemmini
-$ python -m pytest matmul/test_gemmini_matmul_paper.py -s
+$ python -m pytest matmul/test_gemmini_matmul_ae.py -s
-$ python -m pytest conv/test_gemmini_conv_no_pad.py -s
+$ python -m pytest conv/test_gemmini_conv_ae.py -s
 ```

+We encourage reviewers to take a look at the code.
+It starts from the simple algorithm and schedules the code into a complex one.
+Although it will not be able to be executed in this artifact evaluation, if you have a GEMMINI environment setup, the script will generate C code and compile them with downstream C compiler (GEMMINI's custom gcc), and runs a sanity-check on the result against the original algorithm.

-This prints out the scheduled Exo code to the terminal and produces C code in `gemmini_build/`.
+The script above prints out the original and the scheduled Exo code to the terminal and produces C code in `gemmini_build/`.
 You can take a look at the generated C code like so:

 ```
+$ cat gemmini_build/matmul_ae_lib.c
-$ cat gemmini_build/conv_3_lib.c
+$ cat gemmini_build/conv_ae_lib.c
 ```

-**TODO** Rename the output files to clearer name

-`*_lib.c` files are the generated C files and `*_lib.h` files are the generated header files. `*_main.c` files are generated to compile the C code with downstream C compilers (e.g., gcc, clang) but are not used for gemmini, since it requires access to custom prototype gcc implementation.
+`*_lib.c` files are the generated C files and `*_lib.h` files are the generated header files. `*_main.c` files are generated to compile the C code with downstream C compilers (e.g., gcc, clang) but are not used for GEMMINI, since it requires access to custom prototype gcc implementation.

 ## Installing locally